ckeditor/ckeditor5/docs/getting-started/quick-start.md

 </script>
 ```

 Once you have added the import map, you can access the editor and its plugins using the `ckeditor5` specifier.
 Import them from the `ckeditor5-premium-features` package.
-Please note that to use premium features, you need to activate them with a proper license key, as mentioned in the final section of this guide.
+Please note that to use premium features, you need to activate them with a proper license key, as mentioned in the [final section of this guide](#obtaining-a-license-key)

 In the following script tag, import the desired plugins, add them to the `plugins` array, and add toolbar items where applicable.
 Note that both script tags (this and previous) have the appropriate `type` values.